 However, the Court of Appeal was careful to note that it was not holding that the distinction between sole proprietorships and corporations is unimportant under Business and Professions Code section 7031.
 Citing Opp v.
 St. Paul Fire & Marine Ins.
 Co.
 (2007) 154 Cal.App.4th 71, in which the 5th District Court of Appeal held that Section 7031 applied to a corporation which was unlicensed although the company’s president held a contractor’s license, the Court of Appeal explained that here Stone did not misrepresent that JDSS Company held a contractor’s license when it didn’t.

 Manela is the latest case under Business and Professions Code section 7031 and highlights the nuances of Section 7031.
-Under Section 7031 a contractor must be properly licensed at the time he/she is performing work, not necessarily when it entered into the construction contract, and this applies as well to assignment agreements entered into during the course of a project.
-Further, Section 7031 does not apply where a contractor operating as a sole proprietor simply decides to incorporate his/her company.
+Under Section 7031 a contractor must be properly licensed at the time he/she/it is performing work, not necessarily when it entered into the construction contract for work to be performed.
+Further, Section 7031 does not apply where a contractor operating as a sole proprietor decides to incorporate his/her company during a construction project.
 On that last point, however, I think a bit more finessing is needed.
-For example, how would a court apply Section 7031 to a contractor operating as a sole proprietor, but who later incorporates his/her company, if the contractor argues that under Franks it is not subject to Section 7031, but what’s more, the contractor can rely on the limited liability that his incorporation provides.
-In such a scenario, when the incorporated company began performing work would, I believe, be extremely relevant, and if the incorporated company began performing work before it had a license issued wouldn’t Section 7031 apply?
+For example, how would a court apply Section 7031 to a contractor operating as a sole proprietor, but who later incorporates, if the contractor argues that under E.J.
+Franks it is not subject to Section 7031, but what’s more, that the contractor can rely on the limited liability that incorporation provides.
+In such a scenario, when the incorporated company began performing work would, I believe, be extremely relevant, and if the incorporated company began performing work before it had a license issued, wouldn’t Section 7031 apply?